jundalisay/sp/content/en/research/hume/treatise/book-1/part-3/section-09c.md

-Men are everywhere concerned about what may happen after their death.
+Men are concerned what happens after death.

 The lack of resemblance in this case so entirely destroys belief.